onmyojiwm/onmyoji/README.md

 TBD

 ## Contributing
 For any new features, enhancements, or suggestions regarding Onmyoji, please submit a pull request or open an issue.
 If you have ideas that might be outside of the project's scope, open a discussion, and we can determine if it fits.
 For more details on contributing please see the [wiki](# "Currently a dead link to nowhere.").
+(WIP currently a link to nowhere)

 ## Acknowledgements
 [wayland-book](https://wayland-book.com/introduction.html "Intro to the Wayland Protocol.") - For explaining the Wayland Protocol in depth.